jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-24b.md

 ideas on the subject are nothing but “ideology”—just as utopian as any beliefs of the utopists.

-Thus, while it remains substantially true that, unlike most of his predecessors, Marx intended to rationalize an existing movement and not a dream, and also that he and his successors actually gained partial control of that movement, the difference is smaller than Marxists would have us believe.
+Thus, unlike most of his predecessors, Marx intended to rationalize an existing movement and not a dream, and also that he and his successors actually gained partial control of that movement.

+The difference is smaller than Marxists would have us believe.

 There was, as we have seen, more of realism in the thought of the utopists, and there was more of unrealistic dreaming in Marx’s thought than they admit.